ppooll-dev/ppooll_contributions/README.md

 Additional community-contributed acts for ppooll

-download this repository (==folder) and put it into your Max-Packages-folder (next to ppooll). the (ppooll) ho_st will list acts from here in its menu
+download this repository (==folder) and put it into your Max-Packages-folder (next to ppooll).

+the (ppooll) ho_st will then list acts from here in its menu.

 guidelines for contributing a new act:
 - info-file available ( xy.maxhelp)